WHAT IS A CASA?

-A CASA volunteer should anticipate 1-2 hours/week for a case, plus court appearances and report writing.
+A CASA volunteer should anticipate approximately 2 hours/week for a case, plus court appearances and report writing.
 While each case is different, typically the initial investigation and interviews take more time because an advocate is learning about a new situation.
-Therefore, the first 30 days of a case can take up to 4 hours per week.
+Therefore, the first 60 days of a case can take up to 4 hours per week.
 CASA volunteers are expected to attend court hearings, write reports and meet with the child and family on a regular basis.

-Advocates are requested to stay assigned to a child’s case for the duration of the court process, typically 12-months, but could be longer.
+Advocates are requested to stay assigned to a child’s case for the duration of the court process, which averages 12-months, but could be longer.
 Consequently, volunteers are requested to make at least a 12-month commitment to the program once trained.

 CASA Links & Resources